 (a) “Arm’s length”, in relation to Exploitation Contracts and transactions, means contracts and transactions that are entered into freely and independently by parties that are not Related Parties and without one party influencing another; and

+(b) “Arm’s-length value”, in relation to costs, prices and revenues, means the value that a willing buyer and willing seller, who are not Related Parties, would agree to in a competitive environment.

+[1. bis All transactions involving Contractors that are State-owned enterprises shall be considered non-Arm’s length under this regulation unless the Council determines otherwise on the basis of substantiated and verifiable documentation.]

-(b) “Arm’s-length value”, in relation to costs, prices and revenues, means the value that a willing buyer and willing seller, who are not Related Parties, would agree to in a competitive environment.2.
-Where, for the purposes of calculating any amounts due under this Part VII, any costs, prices and revenues have not been charged or determined on an arm’s-length basis, pursuant to a contract or transaction between a Contractor and a Related Party, the Council may adjust the value of such costs, prices and revenues to reflect an arm’s-length value, taking into account the recommendations of the Commission, in accordance with internationally accepted principles.
+2. Where, for the purposes of calculating any amounts due under this Part VII, any costs, prices and revenues have not been charged or determined on an arm’s-length basis, pursuant to a contract or transaction between a Contractor and a Related Party, the Council may adjust the value of such costs, prices and revenues to reflect an arm’s-length value, taking into account the recommendations of the Commission, in accordance with internationally accepted principles.

 3. The Secretary-General shall provide the Contractor with written notice of any proposed adjustment under paragraph 2 above.
-The Contractor may make written representations to the Secretary-General within 60 Days of the date of such written notice.
-If the Contractor submits written representations, the Secretary-General shall affirm, amend or revoke the adjustment, taking into account the further information provided by the Contractor, within 60 Days of being provided with that further information.
+The Contractor may make written representations to the [Secretary-General]/[Council] within 60 Days of the date of such written notice.
+If the Contractor submits written representations, the [Secretary-General]/[Council] shall affirm, amend or revoke the adjustment, taking into account the further information provided by the Contractor, within 60 Days of being provided with that further information.

+[4.
+The Commission and Finance Committee shall consider any such representations made by the Contractor at their respective next available meetings provided that the representations have been circulated at least 30 Days in advance of the respective meetings.
+The Commission shall then prepare its report and recommendations to the Council based on consultation with the Finance Committee.
+The Council shall decide the value of relevant costs, prices and revenues based on the recommendation.]